CesaCollege/Devops/Commands/README.md

          3. cat /proc/cpuinfo  &> ~/Desktop/cpu.txt
             - the content written in both stderr and stdout channels will be written in cpu.txt file
          4. tr ":" " " <<< "there:we:go"
-            - the output is ""there we go""
+            - the output is "there we go"
    + ### what is pipe ?
           - a pipe connects the output of the previous command to the input of the following command
           - pipe operator is ""|""